Umberto II of Italy: Partition of Italy

 On 17 August 1943, Sicily was taken and the last Axis forces crossed over to the Italian mainland.
 On 3 September 1943, the British Eighth Army landed on the Italian mainland at Reggio Calabria while the U.S. 5th Army landed at Salerno on 9 September 1943, a few hours after it was announced that Italy had signed an armistice.
 Adolf Hitler had other plans for Italy, and in response to the Italian armistice ordered Operation Achse on 8 September 1943, as the Germans turned against their Italian allies and occupied all of the parts of Italy not taken by the Allies.
 In response to the German occupation of Italy, neither Victor Emmanuel nor Marshal Pietro Badoglio made any effort at organised resistance; they instead issued vague instructions to the Italian military and civil servants to do their best and fled Rome during the night of 8–9 September 1943.
 Not trusting his son, Victor Emmanuel had told Umberto nothing about his attempts to negotiate an armistice nor about his plans to flee Rome if the Germans should occupy it.
 For the first time in his life, Umberto openly criticised his father, saying the King of Italy should not be fleeing Rome and only reluctantly obeyed his father's orders to go south with him towards the Allied lines.
 The King and the rest of the Royal Family fled Rome via a car to Ortona to board a corvette, the Baionetta, that took them south.
 A small riot occurred at the Ortona dock as about 200 senior-ranking Italian military officers, who had abandoned their commands and unexpectedly showed up, begged the King to take them with him.
 Almost all of them were refused permission to board, making the struggle to get to the head of the queue pointless.
 With the exceptions of Marshal Enrico Caviglia, General Calvi di Bergolo and General Antonio Sorice, the Italian generals simply abandoned their posts on the night of 8–9 September to try to flee south, which greatly facilitated the German take-over, as the Regio Esercito was left without senior leadership.
-On the morning of 9 September 1943, Umberto arrived with Victor Emmanuel and The Duke of Addis Abeba in Brindisi.
+On the morning of 9 September 1943, Umberto arrived with Victor Emmanuel and Badoglio in Brindisi.